Sex Ed (The Office): Synopsis

-Michael Scott (Steve Carell) arrives to the office with a fake mustache to hide what he thinks is a pimple over his mouth.
+Michael Scott arrives to the office with a fake mustache to hide what he thinks is a pimple over his mouth.
 Michael soon learns that it is a cold sore, which is a form of herpes.
-With some prodding from Dwight Schrute (Rainn Wilson), Michael decides to tell his former lovers he has herpes, despite not yet having gone to a doctor.
-He calls Donna (Amy Pietz) first, abruptly telling her to get tested.
-Michael then calls Holly Flax (Amy Ryan), joking around with her before they have a more serious discussion.
+With some prodding from Dwight Schrute, Michael decides to tell his former lovers he has herpes, despite not yet having gone to a doctor.
+He calls Donna first, abruptly telling her to get tested.
+Michael then calls Holly Flax, joking around with her before they have a more serious discussion.
 Much to Michael's dismay, she claims that he over-romanticized their relationship, and he hangs up without telling her about the herpes.
-Michael and Dwight drive out to tell Carol Stills (Nancy Carell), Jan Levinson (Melora Hardin), and Pam's mother, Helene Beesly (Linda Purl).
+Michael and Dwight drive out to tell Carol Stills, Jan Levinson, and Pam's mother, Helene Beesly.

 Michael and Dwight meet with Jan, who is now a fairly successful office manager for a hospital and single mother.
 After Jan gives Michael a brutal description of why their relationship failed and he watches her play with her daughter Astrid, Michael reveals that he has herpes.
 He meets with Helene, Pam's mother, who is playing with Cece at a playground; after an awkward conversation in which she also points out his skewed memory, he insults her and walks off.
 He meets with Carol while she is conducting an open house.
 Carol attempts to be polite, but then abruptly points out his faults too.
 Finally, Michael calls Holly one last time, only to get her voicemail.
 He leaves her a heartfelt message that what she said hurt him and that when he saw all his other exes, he had not been happy to see any of them, but when he talked to her, he was happy.
 He says that he does not understand why she wants to downplay what they had, but he remembers their relationship perfectly and considers it special.
 Before hanging up, he awkwardly adds that she should be tested for herpes.